 This course explores the complex factors that affect human health, specifically examining how health and health-related behavior is influenced by the interrelationship of multiple environmental and individual factors ranging from individual personality to health policy.
 This course also examines the fundamental principles and theories of Health Psychology and how theoretical and empirical findings are applied to improve the health of individuals and groups.
 Prerequisite: PSY 100 or SPM 100 or BIO 101/110.
 Same as PSY 205.
 Previously PSY 317.

 Abbott

+PBH 222.
+Narratives of Disability.
+(H) (S)

+Disability is a fundamental component of human diversity.
+We possess auditory and visual capacities in varying degrees, our minds process information differently, and we adapt to barriers in physical space in various manners.
+Due to illness, accidents, or aging, we undergo numerous types of temporary or permanent disability over the course of our lives.
+However, disability is not merely an embodied condition; it is also an experience shaped by social categories such as class, race, ethnicity, gender, sexuality, and able-bodiedness.
+How can we, then, define disability in a more stable sense?
+Which bodily and mental differences are considered inconsequential?
+Which are stigmatized?
+This course explores how we value some bodies and minds and devalue others, as well as how we embrace or resist notions of 'normal' behavior, fitness, and appearance.
+Same as STS/WGS 222.
+Di Giulio

 PBH 251.
 Introduction to Public Health.